Taotie: In popular culture

-The Tao Tie (spelled as "Tao Tei") are the primary antagonists in the 2016 historical-fantasy epic film The Great Wall.
-In the film, they are depicted as green-skinned quadrupedal alien creatures, with shark-like teeth, eyes located on their shoulders, and the Tao Tie motif visible on their heads.
+The Tao Tie (spelled as "Tao Tei") are the primary antagonists in the 2016 fantasy epic film The Great Wall.
+In the film, they are depicted as green-skinned quadrupedal reptilian aliens with shark-like teeth, eyes located on their shoulders, and the Tao Tie motif visible on their heads.
 They are shown living in a eusocial hive similar to ants, from which they attack the capital of China every 60 years to collect food to feed their queen.

 A Taotie appears in the Touhou Project spinoff game Touhou Gouyoku Ibun ~ Sunken Fossil World as the primary antagonist (and unlockable playable character) Yuuma Toutetsu, who spends the majority of the games seven scenarios drinking petroleum from Former Hell of Blood Pools.
 She is a goat-horned girl with curly white hair wielding a large spork as a weapon, and wears a blue dress with patterns inspired by the designs on dings.
 Yuuma possesses the ability to swallow things both physical and spiritual in order to absorb their power.

 Taotie is also represented in Digimon New Century from the Digimon franchise, in the form of Taotiemon.
 The Digimon is a mammalian monster sporting a large, bronze mask it uses to eat things with, and is one of the Four Perilous Beasts.